Over the years, I’ve had to implement security filters a couple of time. Recently I had to add JWT token based API authentication to a Spring project.

 } }

-This is where Spring’s API gets a little weird.
-This
+This is where Spring’s API gets a little

-reads different then what it actually does and this
+weird.
+This reads different then what it

-threw me off for an while.
+while.
 The key here is that you call

 subscriberContext

-on the return value of
+on the return

 .
-To me this reads like:
+To me

-first do the request logic and then mess with the
+this reads like: first do the request logic and

-context.
-Luckily, what it does is different and the
+does is different and the context gets modified

 The put method is weirder.
-Especially in combination
+Especially in

-Intellij suggests a type of Any
+the reactor Context.
+Intellij suggests a type of

-key and value.
-This is a lie and just where the Java
+a lie and just where the Java type system fell a

-type system fell a bit short, I guess.
-The correct types
+bit short, I guess.
+The correct types for this

-for this are Class<T>
+are Class<T>

 and